Spectory/SpectoPusher/core/README.md

 * callbask : object
   * onJoinSucc(response) - triggered on successful join to a topic.
   * onJoinFail(response) - triggered on failed join to a topic.
-  * onMsg(response) - triggered on msg recieved on topic.
+  * onMsg(response) - triggered on msg received on topic.

 ### SP.send(topic: string, msg: any)